rahulnarayananl/Blogsite/README.md

 # Blog Site
-A simple blog site with CRD functions built with react and react hooks.
+A simple blog site with CRUD functions built with react and react hooks.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Functional Dependency
 - Users can create a blog using New Blog
 - Users can read all the blog in Home
 - Users can delete a blog
+- Users can now update a blog
 - Fetches rest-api and sends the appropriate request to handle the data
 - Used json-server to mock rest-api